Underage Possession of Alcohol

 If you or your child was recently arrested for illegally possessing alcoholic beverages in North Carolina, you should immediately seek legal counsel for help in securing the best possible outcome to your case.
 Coolidge Law Firm can develop the strongest possible defense and work tirelessly to help you avoid the damaging consequences of a criminal record.

 Our firm represents high school and college students throughout the greater Raleigh area, including such communities as Cary, Apex, Wake Forest, Garner, Holly Springs, Fuquay-Varina, Morrisville, Knightdale, Wendell, Zebulon, and Rolesville.
-Call (919) 239-8448 today to have our Wake County criminal defense attorneys evaluate your case during a completely free initial consultation.
+Call (919) 239-8448 today or fill out the contact form below to have our Wake County criminal defense attorneys evaluate your case during a completely free initial consultation.